andreasfor/mvp_ml_delivery-main/README.md

 ### ML model

-The ML model did not brake for unseen data due to it is trained as a pipeline and then called as a pipeline with transformers such as PySparks StringIndexer included into the pipeline.
+The ML model did not brake for unseen data due to it is trained as a pipeline and then called as a pipeline with transformers such as PySparks StringIndexer included into the pipeline and the where the parameter handleInvalid = skip and ignores unseen data.
+The unseen data is later visualized in the dashboard in order to give an inidcation if the model needs to be re-trained to better match the incoming data.

 ```
 categorical_cols = [field for (